oerc0122/MDANSE/Doc/pages/scattering.rst

 numbers (:math:`k` and :math:`k_0`) using the mass of the neutron (:math:`m`).
 They are fundamental for connecting energy and momentum in neutron scattering.

-**Dimensionless Momentum and Energy Transfer:** These equations below define the dimensionless momentum (:math:`q`, dynamic structure factor) and energy (:math:`\omega`) transfer in units of the reduced Planck constant (:math:`\hbar`) based on the incident and scattered wave numbers and energies:
+**Dimensionless Momentum and Energy Transfer**: These equations below define the dimensionless momentum (:math:`q`, dynamic structure factor) and energy (:math:`\omega`) transfer in units of the reduced Planck constant (:math:`\hbar`) based on the incident and scattered wave numbers and energies: